jsmithcio/project_x/README.md

 - Dynamic HTML with SQL data generated from Code Behind / Base Classes
 - Execution of JavaScript functions from Code Behind /  Base Classes

+Started this project using ASP.NET Core 2.1, as a Razor Pages app with ADO.NET.
+Supposed to be something like a modern version of Web Forms with code-behind classes ("Page Models").
+There isn't even a clear way to do something as simple as add Bootstrap to a Razor Pages app.
+Wake me up when that technology is ready, because I like to code 90% of the time and research the other 10%.
+Not the other way around (90% research, 10% coding).